 - lower back

 Getting diagnosed with hirsutism usually involves getting a blood test to check your testosterone levels.
-You can do this through your GP, or by using a finger-prick hormone blood test at home.
+You can do this at home by using a PCOS blood test.

 Find out more about the causes and treatment of hirsutism.